 Dave has earned an Emmy award for environmental reporting, and was part of team coverage that won a National Edward R. Murrow Award from the Radio-Television News Directors Association for coverage of dangerous train derailment and chemical spill.

 In addition to his work on KSN, he has been recognized for his severe weather coverage on radio.
 He was part of teams honored with the 1999 Kansas Association of Broadcasters Award for Best Radio In-Depth Reporting for coverage of the May 3, 1999, tornado that struck Wichita and south-central Kansas; a Regional Edward R. Murrow Award in 1998 by the Radio-Television News Directors Association for radio coverage of urban flooding that struck Wichita in 1997; and Best Radio Spot News in Kansas from the Associated Press in 1996 for coverage of a tornado near Pretty Prairie, Kansas.

 Dave is one of the few journalists to have flown with the Air Force Reserve’s Hurricane Hunters.
 He had the privilege of flying through the eye of Hurricane Andrew (six times, no less!).
 Dave also covered Hurricane Hugo when it slammed into South Carolina, providing live satellite reports from the coast.
 Dave has also chased tornadoes with researchers from the National Severe Storms Laboratory in Norman, Oklahoma.
 In addition to anchoring the weather, Dave has also co-written a children’s book on storms, and a severe weather safety brochure for teenagers.

-Dave is happily married and has three great kids.
-Dave is also a PADI SCUBA diving Instructor, and an Emergency First Response (CPR and first aid) Instructor.
+Dave is happily married and has three great kids, one great son in law and one great daughter in law.
+Dave is also a PADI SCUBA diving Instructor, a Diveheart.org Handicapped SCUBA Instructor, and a CPR and first aid Instructor.
 He also enjoys driving his antique Cadillac!